During one of my "tours," I moved from the north end to the more central Zona Dorada in Mazatlán.

-While I hated giving up the daily water taxi ride I used to take to get to my gym, the current 10-minute bus ride is a straight shot down Avenida del Mar, meaning that it goes down the main street that runs parallel to the ocean.
+While I hated giving up the daily water taxi ride I used to take to get to my gym, 10-minute bus ride I took now instead was a straight shot down Avenida del Mar, meaning that it goes down the main street that runs parallel to the ocean.
+A very pleasant trek.

 Lack of zoning laws may create problems for residents but it certainly makes for a more interesting bus ride.

 A saint?
 The Virgin?

 The buses are contracted out by the city and owned by individuals.
 You never know what you are going to get.
 Like yachts, they are given names.

 It might be a comfortable and modern touring bus or it might be one of the beat up buses with open windows that you expect in Mexico.

 This is like having your name on your car...showing pride in your 'house."

 With so much going on outside, it took a number of trips before I noticed that the inside of the buses was just as interesting.